gom125/Deep-SVDD-IoT-Traffic-Anomaly-Detection/README.md

+# IoT Traffic Anomaly Detection Using Deep SVDD
+I used the IoT-23 dataset from Storatosphereips. (https://www.stratosphereips.org/datasets-iot23) The usage is same.

 # PyTorch Implementation of Deep SVDD
 This repository provides a [PyTorch](https://pytorch.org/) implementation of the *Deep SVDD* method presented in our ICML 2018 paper ”Deep One-Class Classification”.